jdrestre/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 models/base.py|15.
 Dictionary to JSON string|Update the class Base by adding the static method def to_json_string(list_dictionaries): that returns the JSON string representation of list_dictionaries models/base.py|16.
 JSON string to file|Update the class Base by adding the class method def save_to_file(cls, list_objs): that writes the JSON string representation of list_objs to a file models/base.py|17.
-JSON string to dictionary|Update the class Base by adding the static method def from_json_string(json_string): that returns the list of the JSON string representation json_string
+JSON string to dictionary|Update the class Base by adding the static method def from_json_string(json_string): that returns the list of the JSON string representation json_string models/base.py|18.
+Dictionary to Instance|Update the class Base by adding the class method def create(cls, **dictionary): that returns an instance with all attributes already set

 ---